the fp is getting-around

 Getting Around Mozambique

 LAM-Linhas Aéreas de Moçambique (www.lam.co.mz) offers domestic flights linking Maputo with Beira, Chimoio, Inhambane, Lichinga, Nampula, Pemba, Quelimane and Tete.
-Flights are frequently delayed or cancelled and baggage is often lost or tampered with.
-Air-taxi services are also available, and are the safest means of transport outside the cities.

 Included in the air fare.

 Driving after dark may be hazardous.

 Tarred roads connect Maputo with Beira and Beira with Tete.
 It's possible to travel by road in southern Mozambique though flood damage can cause serious delays.

 You can hire cars from international and local agencies in Maputo and Beira.

 You must carry a reflective triangle and reflective clothing in your car at all times.

 A national driving licence is valid for up to 90 days.
 Third-party insurance is compulsory and is available at most land borders.

 Maputo has a fairly extensive bus service, with modern buses gifted by China.
 Taxis are metered and drivers expect a tip.